|Front Page | Information | Computer | Computer setup tips | Router setup tips | Funnies & Everything Else|

 Open Internet Explorer, and follow the Connection Setup if it opens too.
 You should know your settings, if not I can't help you there.

 Once IE is open, click Tools, then click Windows Update.
-Normally you can also start Windows Update by clicking Start, All Programs and it's above the bar on the right.
+Normally you can also start Windows Update by clicking Start, All Programs and it's above the bar on the left.

 When it's done scanning, go straight to Review and Install Updates on the left-hand side.

-Some updates will give you a warning about installing an item that has to be installed separately, click Yes or OK to install this item if one of them is in your list.
+If SP2 or an Internet Explorer SP is included in this, it will give you a warning about installing an item that has to be installed separately, click Yes or OK to install this item.
 If you're on dial-up, go have dinner, watch a movie, and read a book.
-Otherwise, just wait a few minutes for the patches to download and install, then click Cancel when it asks you to reboot, and restart your computer manually.
+Otherwise, just wait a few minutes for the patches to download and install, then click Cancel when it asks you to reboot, and go restart your computer manually.
 I prefer to do it myself since I found (long ago) that there was a higher percentage of failed reboots if it did it automagically.

 Click Review and Install Updates, click Install, agree to the license, and wait for them to download again.
 And then reboot, again.